Pathak94/electronut.github.io/_posts/2015-01-18-IoT-temp-sensor.md

 {% endraw %}
 {% endhighlight %}

 For enclosure, I designed a T-slot based acrylic box using the [Inkscape T-Slot Boxmaker plugin][3].
+It uses *M2x10* hex screws and has slots for the LM35, PCB spacer, as well as one for hanging the box on a nail.
 Here's what it looks like:

 <br />
 <br />